h5b/arduino_uno_328p/README.md

 * __ds_1307__ implements an interface to the Dallas Maxim __DS1307__ Real-time Clock (RTC)
   using the Software TWI (I2C) Master Mode.
 The Real-time Clock acts as Slave Device with
   the clock information being sent to UART.
-For details regarding the DS1307 see [DS1307 Datasheet] (http://datasheets.maxim-ic.com/en/ds/DS1307.pdf).
+For details see the [DS1307 Datasheet](http://datasheets.maxim-ic.com/en/ds/DS1307.pdf).

 * __ds_1631__ implements an interface to the Dallas Maxim __DS1631__ Temperature Sensor using the
   Software TWI (I2C) Master Mode.
 The Temperature Sensor acts as Slave Device with the measured temperature being sent to UART.
-  For details regarding the DS1631 see [DS1631 Datasheet] (http://datasheets.maxim-ic.com/en/ds/DS1631-DS1731.pdf)
+  For details see the [DS1631 Datasheet] (http://datasheets.maxim-ic.com/en/ds/DS1631-DS1731.pdf).

 ### Timer